The Best Employee Offboarding Checklist for 2024

 Sample Employee Offboarding Process Flow Chart

-Employee offboarding workflow chart
+employee offboarding workflow chart

 Above, you will find the sample employee offboarding process flow chart.
 While every organization’s employee offboarding process flow will be different, the offboarding flow we’ve set above are all pretty much universally applicable.